maxschelski/livecellreg/README.md

 # livecellreg
 Correlation-based registration of 2D &amp; 3D live cell imaging movies using translation of images.

 Still needs a lot of refactoring.
-Will be converted in a locally installable package in June 2022.
+Will be converted in a locally installable package in June-July 2022.

 For now do the following to use the script
 1) execute script livecellreg.py with